MarkofCain/eb_john/Readme.md

 This project is designed to be opened with a browser.
+Open the index.html file.

 It contains the text of the Gospel of John from the New Testament of the Holy Bible utilizing the text of the Revised Standard Version (RSV).